AlexLenh7/Discord-Bot/README.md

 - Listens for certain phrases and automatically replies.
 - When a user replies to the bot's own response, the bot will reply back powered by AI integration with dynamic context up to 100 messages.

+### Level Up System
+- Features custom ranks and borders for using commands.
+- Rank command to display current rank and amount of xp needed for the next rank.

 ## Packages Used
 - `discord.js` - Core framework for bot interaction
 - `day.js` - Lightweight time formatting